Welcome to hospitality by award-winning YTL Hotels.

 The Duke's old idyll was finally linked to the shore by a 1956 footbridge – the precursor to a joyous era when a banqueting room was cantilevered over the river, accommodation extended and live music, dinner dances and parties attracted a cosmopolitan crowd.
 Its social peak was the 1964 Oxfam Ball, reported extensively in glossy social bible Tatler, where 1,400 guests descended for dancing, fundraising and cabaret with leading stars.

 After earning multiple dining awards in the 1980s the island was sold, and the Grade 1 listed properties spiralled into decline.
 Thankfully that is now in the past.
-Following YTL Hotels' expert renovation the new luxury hotel will reopen its doors soon.
+Following YTL Hotels' expert renovation the new luxury hotel has reopened its doors.
 Were he alive today the Georgian Duke would surely be delighted.